OpenTimelineIO/otio-plugin-template/README.md

 If you release your plugin to the public please let us know about it, so we can add it to our [list](https://github.com/PixarAnimationStudios/OpenTimelineIO/wiki/Tools-and-Projects-Using-OpenTimelineIO) of known plugins.

+## Contributions

+If you have any suggestions or changes to suggest to this template repository, please provide them via [pull request](pulls) or [create an issue](issues) as appropriate.

+All contributions must align with the contribution guidelines of the OpenTimelineIO project, available at....

 ## Github Actions